PensionBee Review – is it the best way to find and consolidate your pensions?

 - 'So straight forward'

 If you are looking for a low cost hassle-free way to consolidate your pension pots (excluding final salary pension) then PensionBee is worth considering especially as they do not lock you in with exit penalties.
 This leaves you free to move at a future date.
-However their acceptable investment fund performance, low cost and slick app interface has clearly been integral in them gaining over 30,000 customers so quickly.
+However their acceptable investment fund performance, low cost and slick app interface have clearly been integral in them gaining over 55,000 customers so quickly.
 If you have a final salary pension that you don't know what to do with then read my article 'Should I transfer my final salary pension'.